patrick-12sigma/physiophile.github.io/_posts/2017-11-26-Edit_Graph_in_Tensorflow.md

 As appending new nodes is the only legal operation allowed by Tensorflow's Graph class, it is technically not possible to edit the graph.
 However, there is some workaround, for example, copying data from one graph, doing some editing on the fly and saving to another graph.
 In this way, the graph can be edited.

 ### Put (part of) the original graph into a new name scope
 One possible use case of migrating the whole graph into a new name scope is as follows.
 I have trained the same network multiple times and now I want to combine them into different branches of one graph.
-The following example follows that from this post on [qiita](https://qiita.com/kzm4269/items/28b290c84f13710959ec) (日本語できてよかった！).
+The following example follows that from this post on [qiita](https://qiita.com/kzm4269/items/28b290c84f13710959ec) (日本語できてよかったぜ！).

 Let's build one simple graph first.